2013–2014 Bulgarian protests against the Oresharski cabinet: Background

+Timeline and Events in 2013

 May: Environmental protests

 Initially the demonstrations started as a protest by environmentalists and green activists against the nomination of Kalin Tiholov as Investment Planning Minister.
 Tiholov has been involved in the controversial "Dyuni-gate" affair, whereby he had invested in a major building project at the Dyuni ("dunes") nature spot on the Black Sea coast.
 Due to the protests Tiholov withdrew his candidature.
 Protests arose for a variety of topics, with most important the restart of the Belene Nuclear Power Plant and construction in protected areas.

 On 30 May 2013, there was also public discontent against a government proposal (supported by Attack) to remove the smoking ban in restaurants and eateries.
 In December 2013, the Parliament voted against reversing the prohibition on smoking in enclosed spaces.